Timeline of the COVID-19 pandemic in New York City: February 2023

 In early February, Mayor Adams announced that February 10, 2023 would mark the end of New York City's vaccine mandate for city workers, due to 96 percent of city workers having received their primary COVID-19 vaccination series.
 On the same date, city schools would also no longer require visitors to provide proof of vaccination to enter school buildings.
 On February 10, the city also sunsetted its text-based COVID-19 notification service, imploring New Yorkers to "stay safe" in a final text marking the end of the program.

 At the same time that the city began to end pandemic-era programs and policies, Mayor Adams confronted a more long-lasting shift in attitudes toward remote work, leading to a U-turn in his remote work policy that originally favored a full-scale return to in-person work one year prior, in February 2022.
 Instead, after the city struggled to fill job vacancies due to a refusal to allow remote or hybrid work, Adams announced, on February 14, that he had tasked city agencies with discovering "creative ways of having flexibility."

 March 2023

 On March 1, 2023, three years after the New York City's first recorded case, the city reached a settlement in a lawsuit filed by four FDNY EMS personnel who had alleged violation of their federal free speech and due process rights for their persecution after speaking out to reporters about harsh work conditions and an overall lack of protective equipment early in the pandemic.
 Each were awarded $29,999 in damages.

+June 2023

+As of late May and early June, each of the city's 14 wastewater treatment plants showed high concentrations of SARS-CoV-2.
+City officials acknowledged the uptick but noted that it was too early to say if the data indicated a new wave of infections.
+There was not, however, a concurrent rise in the number of confirmed cases, due to rollbacks in funding and data reporting requirements associated with the end of the national public health emergency in early May.

+August 2023

+Mid-August data from the city's health department confirmed a summer wave in New York City, with the seven-day average of total cases reaching 672 on August 14 in the city, compared to 289 on May 16.
+Hospitalizations and deaths remained relatively low at the time and the surge of cases appeared to be less severe than the previous two summers.